david-mooney/the-keyframe/content/blog/22-02-12/index.md

 ---
 title: Adding a dark mode toggle in Gatsby
 date: '2022-02-12'
 description: This is a custom description for SEO and Open Graph purposes, rather than the default generated excerpt.
-Simply add a description field to the frontmatter.
 color: hsl(238, 72%, 64%)
+image: './desert.jpg'
 ---

 Far far away, behind the word mountains, far from the countries Vokalia and